Jobs to do in the garden in February — what to start planting and preparing

 Root vegetables, hardy green vegetables such as brassicas, and stems of tinted hardy shrubs such as dogwood are all available in February.
 And in warmer parts of the country, you may even see catkins start to appear.

-Meanwhile, evergreen grasses such as Stipa tenuissima (Nassella tenuissima), Carex and Festuca, benefit from a Spring tidy with a thorough rake through to remove dead foliage, Annelise adds.
+Meanwhile, evergreen grasses such as Stipa tenuissima (Nassella tenuissima), Carex and Festuca, benefit from a spring tidy with a thorough rake through to remove dead foliage.

 What outdoor maintenance jobs can I do?

-And also, if you have one, clean the greenhouse thoroughly.
-Start by sweeping or vacuuming away lose dirt, compost and soil.
+Chris also recommends installing a water butt to save rainwater.
+And, if you have one, clean your greenhouse thoroughly.
+Start by sweeping or vacuuming away loose dirt, compost and soil.
 Wash windows inside and out with hot soapy water or a glass cleaning solution.
-This February gardening job will mean your greenhouse is in tip-top condition for all those new plants and seedlings in the Spring.
+This February gardening job will mean your greenhouse is in tip-top condition for all those new plants and seedlings in the spring.

 Jayne Dowle is an award-winning freelance gardening, homes and property writer who writes about everything from swimming ponds to skyscraper apartments, for publications including Sunday Times Home, Times Bricks & Mortar, Grand Designs, House Beautiful and The Spectator.
 Awarded the Garden Journalist of the Year accolade at the Property Press Awards in 2021, she has a degree in English Language and Literature from the University of Oxford and a lifelong love of homes, interiors and gardens.